QuantiusBenignus/Zshelf/README.md

 # Append content to the prompt file
 ❯❯promf file.txt
 # From a file
 ❯❯promf "Custom instruction"
 # Direct input
 ❯❯promf
 # From mouse-selected text (via xsel)
+❯❯promf l
+#list contents of prompt file directory
+❯❯promf c
+#display contents of prompt file

-❯❯promf 0 #or any other single character
+❯❯promf 0 #or any other single character different from 'l' or 'c'
 #delete temporary prompt file
 ```